 Ethan Becker applied Randall's design principles to the classic butcher knife used by frontiersmen, resulting in the BK-2.

 1: High Carbon Steel

-Both flat and sabre grinds are prolific in survival knife design.
+Flat and saber grinds are common in survival knife design.
 A flat grind's primary bevel tapers from the blade spine to the edge.
-A sabre grind's primary bevel tapers from the middle of the blade to the edge.
-While flat grinds have an advantage in slicing and splitting, the sabre grind retains more material along the blade, which strengthens against lateral load when prying or encountering knots during batoning.
+A saber grind's primary bevel tapers from the middle of the blade to the edge.
+While flat grinds have an advantage in slicing and splitting, the saber grind retains more material along the blade, which strengthens against lateral load throughout prying or encountering knots during batoning.

 4: Synthetic Handle Scales

 Synthetic knife handles are more resistant to chipping, cracking and swelling than natural materials.
 They can be divided into two basic categories, generic and slightly exotic.
 Zytel and Grivory are essentially nylon thermoplastic with 66 percent glass fiber reinforcement.
 It's not exotic but is economical to mold and significantly tougher than wood, wood laminate or Bakelite.
 Kraton is a soft rubber that provides excellent grip at the expense of durability.